The Unavoidable Imperative: Balancing Innovation with Responsible AI

 3. Future Growth Plans:

-• If the organization is planning to upscale in the near future, then Data Mesh is the clear choice for them.
+• If the organization is planning to scale up in the near future, then Data Mesh is the clear choice for them.

 • Conversely, those focused on optimizing existing processes might lean toward implementing a Data Lakehouse.